AzureIoTGBB/iot-academy/Month_1/Day_1/IoT Central HOL.md

 2. On the top bar select **Terminal** and then **New Terminal** in Visual Studio Code.

-3. Please make sure you are in the correct folder directory locally, where you want to create a new directory. (cd.. to change directory location locally)
+3. Please make sure you are in the local directory where you want to create a new directory. (cd.. to change directory location locally)

 ![Terminal](./media/vs-code-mkdir.png 'Terminal')